 Volume, display style and port selection, etc, are considered to be settings desired to remain untouched while switching between frequency segments, thus they would not be changed automatically.
-In addition, frequency stepping, squelch and demodulation method are considered to be segmentrelevant settings, which makes them aligned within their segment's default.
+In addition, frequency stepping, squelch and demodulation method are considered to be segment-relevant settings, which makes them aligned with their segment's default.